soumyaj9/Hotel_booking_p/README.md

 project is solely for learning and educational purposes, and any resemblance to actual persons, businesses, or events is purely coincidental.

-## Notice:
-All customer names and data used in this project are computer-generated using AI and random functions.
-They do not represent real data associated with Amazon or any other entity.
-This project is solely for learning and educational purposes, and any resemblance to actual persons, businesses, or events is purely coincidental.